puppetlabs/puppet-specifications/language/func-api.md

 ### Manual Handling

-The intention is that typical functions should only require the features that Function supports.
+The intention is that typical functions should only require the features that `Function` supports.
 Internal / system functions may require support for additional features, and for that purpose there is an `InternalFunction` base class.

-As the API is being defined, there may be the need to create a custom base class to experiment with features.
+As the API for internal functions is being defined, there may be the need to create a custom base class to experiment with features.
 If this is needed, there are two main extension points, the *initialization*, and the *call method*.